Iridium Communications: Air safety communications

+Aireon and space-based ADS-B

+Iridium formed Aireon in 2011 to develop a global air traffic surveillance service using space-based Automatic Dependent Surveillance–Broadcast (ADS-B), with several air navigation service providers later investing in the company.
+ADS-B receivers operated by Aireon are hosted aboard the Iridium NEXT satellites.
+They receive position broadcasts from equipped aircraft and relay the data through the Iridium network, allowing air navigation service providers to monitor aircraft over oceans, polar areas and other regions outside conventional ground-based surveillance coverage.
+Aireon's space-based ADS-B system became operational in 2019.

+Iridium held an approximately 39% fully diluted interest in Aireon before agreeing in May 2026 to acquire the remaining 61% for approximately $366.7 million.
+The acquisition closed on July 2, 2026, making Aireon a wholly owned subsidiary of Iridium.

 Global Maritime Distress and Safety System

 In January 2020, the Iridium constellation was certified for use in the Global Maritime Distress and Safety System (GMDSS).
 The certification ended a monopoly on the provision of maritime distress services that had previously been held by Inmarsat since the system became operational in 1999.

 Adoption of standard-based solutions for cellphones

 In 2023, Qualcomm and Iridium announced an agreement that was supposed to bring two-way satellite messaging service to Android smartphones.
 The service, called Snapdragon Satellite, should have been supported starting with devices that feature Snapdragon 8 Gen 2 chipsets, which was expected to be launched in the second half of 2023.
 The solution for smartphones was supposed to utilize Iridium's L Band spectrum for downlink and uplink.

 On November 9, 2023, Iridium announced that Qualcomm had notified them about the end of their partnership due to a lack of interest in Qualcomm's and Iridium's proprietary solution by smartphone manufacturers.
 A Qualcomm spokesman stated "Smartphone makers have indicated a preference towards standards-based solutions for satellite-to-phone connectivity.
 We expect to continue to collaborate with Iridium on standards-based solutions while discontinuing efforts on the proprietary solution that was introduced earlier this year."

-In 2024, Iridium introduced Project Stardust, a 3GPP standard-based satellite-to-cellphone service focusing on messaging, emergency communications and IoT for devices like cars, smartphones, tablets and related consumer applications.
-The solution will be supported using a version of the NB-IoT standard for 5G non-terrestrial networks (NTN).
-Scheduled for launch in 2026, it won't replace the company’s proprietary solution for voice and high-speed data; instead it will co-exist with that offering on the Iridium's existing global low-earth orbit satellite network.
+In 2024, Iridium announced Project Stardust, an effort to develop standards-based satellite connectivity using 3GPP specifications for 5G non-terrestrial networks (NTN).
+The project was subsequently developed as Iridium NTN Direct, a standards-based service intended to support direct-to-device connectivity and low-cost Internet of things applications.
+As of July 2026, Iridium was conducting live over-the-air demonstrations with mobile network operators, semiconductor companies and other partners, and said it expected to introduce NTN Direct later in 2026.